-Reserve Protocol contains four core governance roles that any governance smart contract can easily integrate in order to create new governance systems for RTokens.
-Each of these roles can be held by an arbitrary number of Ethereum addresses:
+Reserve Protocol contains five core governance roles that any governance smart contract can easily integrate in order to create new governance systems for RTokens:

 OWNER: the top level decision maker, typically a decentralized governance smart contract, responsible for setting or updating all RToken parameter values, RToken baskets, etc. - The RToken OWNER has the power to:

 - grant and revoke roles to any Ethereum account